verdaccio/website/docs/server.md

 ## Using systemd

-Instead of `forever` you can use `systemd` for starting verdaccio and keeping it running.
+Instead of `forever` you can use `systemd` for starting Verdaccio and keeping it running.
 Verdaccio installation has systemd unit, you only need to copy it:
 ```bash
 $ sudo cp /usr/lib/node_modules/verdaccio/systemd/verdaccio.service /lib/systemd/system/ && sudo systemctl daemon-reload
 ```